 Based on the above, the soccer shoes that fit the most surfaces are the FG shoes.
 They are the best choice for FG grass surfaces and in my opinion, are a good backup option for SG, hard ground, and artificial turf surfaces.
 The only surface they don’t work on at all are the indoor court.

-You will likely not be able to use AG or Turf soccer shoes in indoor courts, and more importantly, they will not be comfortable to use, and potentially cause injury.
-On the other hand, indoor court shoes may work fine on artificial turf surfaces, and are likely permitted by centers (in some cases, may even be required).
+You will likely be unable to use AG or Turf soccer shoes in indoor courts, and more importantly, they will not be comfortable to use and potentially cause injury.
+On the other hand, indoor court shoes may work fine on artificial turf surfaces and are likely permitted by centers (in some cases, they may even be required).

-The choice of shoe tends to become less important when you are trying to pick up the game.
+The choice of shoe tends to become less critical when you are trying to pick up the game.
 Your priority should be to practice, practice, practice.
-Whether it’s with turf shoes, or FG soccer cleats, try the below tips to improve:
+Whether it’s with turf shoes or FG soccer cleats, try the below tips to improve:

-- Kick the ball about whenever you get the chance, to improve your control.
+- Kick the ball whenever you get the chance to improve your control.

 - Dribble the ball around obstacles to practice movement with the ball.